ssorpg/Google-Book-Finder/README.md

 ![Google-Book-Finder](https://github.com/ssorpg/google-book-finder/blob/master/google-book-finder-saved.PNG)

-On the saved page you can viewed any books you've saved.
-These books are located in your MongoDB database.
+On the saved page you can viewed any books you've saved, and can delete ones you no longer need saved.
+Saved books are located in your MongoDB database.

 Now get Googling!